 - have the desire and capacity to pursue an advanced level of competence and theological reflection related to ministry.

 - submit a formal application with the $35 application processing fee.

 - if applicable, take and submit the results of the Test of English as a Foreign Language (TOEFL).
-A score of at least 237 on the computer-based test, or documentation showing the ability to communicate in written and spoken English at the graduate level is required.
+A score of at least 92 on the internet-based test (237 on the computer-based test), or documentation showing the ability to communicate in written and spoken English at the graduate level, is required.
 Graduation from an accredited theological school in the United States would be acceptable documentation.